 I know this sounds crazy, but hear me out, if a client is expecting a website back on the 17th of July DO NOT tell your web developer that the website is due on the 17th of July.
 Tell them it’s due on the 13th of July, this gives you time to review the site and make changes before it’s due to the client.
 If you are dealing with a new freelancer that you may not have worked with before, then make the due date even earlier because there WILL be changes.

 2. Always be available to your team

-Communication from you to your team is critical to be able to meet deadlines and produce high-quality work, rarely is any project ever set and forget, it doesn’t matter how good your team is there will always be questions, and if you’re not getting questions from your team and the work isn’t coming back perfect every time then maybe look at how you are presenting yourself to your team and if you are making yourself available and approachable so they can ask you anything anytime.
+Communication from you to your team is critical to be able to meet deadlines and produce high-quality work.
+Rarely is any project ever set and forget, it doesn’t matter how good your team is, there will always be questions.
+If you’re not getting questions from your team and the work isn’t coming back perfect every time then maybe look at how you are presenting yourself to your team and if you are making yourself available and approachable so they can ask you anything anytime.

 3. If there is an app, download it!

 What I mean is, whatever software you are using to communicate with your team, if there is a mobile app, download it.
 This is particularly true if you are dealing with freelancers in different time zones.
 You can lose days on a job just in back and forth communication if you aren’t available when they need you or vice versa.
 Being able to get a push notification to your phone when your team has questions can help you reply straight away and could save you up to a day each time and help you meet your deadlines.

 I always recommend creating payment milestones.
 NEVER pay for the work upfront, and most of the time even 50% upfront and 50% on completion isn’t great and doesn’t always work for your freelancers either, particularly if you are waiting a long time for your clients to get back to you with feedback and/or changes.